 - stomach and bowel discomfort (due to immature digestive systems)

 - decreased breast milk/formula intake which could result in lesser nutritional intake

 - may decrease milk production for mum

 - interfere with the absorption/digestion of breastmilk and formula

 - RISK OF CHOKING, resulting in death

 So, would I trade 16 minutes more sleep with all this?
-I’m sorry, but it’s a big fat NO. Even most paediatricians would tell you it is not wise to put cereal in baby bottle to help sleep, or even give them solids earlier for that matter.
+I’m sorry, but it’s a big fat NO. Even most paediatricians would tell you it is not wise to put cereal in a baby bottle to help sleep, or even give them solids earlier for that matter.